SharePoint/sp-dev-docs/docs/general-development/how-to-trust-a-location.md

 You can also trust a location by using Windows PowerShell.
 For more information, see the Microsoft SharePoint Server 2010 IT Pro and administration documentation on  [TechNet](http://technet.microsoft.com/en-us/library/ee428287%28office.14%29.aspx).
-> **Tip:**
-> For more information about administration improvement and to view screen shots of the Trusted File Locations page, see the blog post  [Excel Services in SharePoint 2010 Administration Improvements](http://blogs.msdn.com/excel/archive/2009/11/16/excel-services-in-sharepoint-2010-administration-improvements.aspx).

 ### To trust a location